Why I created PlayPianoFluently

 These predominant models for music have developed only in the last two centuries or so.
 I believe that they are symptomatic of living in an industrial, mechanical and technological age, culminating in the modern era of recordings and mass media.
 They make us believe that music exists outside us as something to execute correctly.
 This way of practising music is very ingrained in our consciousness now, despite the fact that most people struggle to gain genuinely useful musical skills and can feel very frustrated using these common models.
 Most of us struggle to be musical when we attempt to make music, thinking of it as something external to perform correctly, rather than an internalised language to practise playfully without pressure, expressing ourselves meaningfully from within, with effortless spontaneously.

-- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
-It’s the musical equivalent of only knowing complete sentences but not grasping separate words clearly: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
-Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory and technique-based thinking.
-It is more musical than the executive model but still passive and therefore it blocks fluency.
+- The mimetic model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
+I often refer to it as karaoke sense, the musical equivalent of only knowing complete sentences but not grasping separate words clearly – like this: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
+Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory.
+It is arguably more musical than the executive model but still passive and therefore it blocks fluency.

-Many people feel disempowered, even shut out, by a kind of elitism around learning music.
-But by finding the courage and willingness to give up current established models, it is possible to learn music as a means of fluent expression – a language we can all use.
-With rigorous enquiry, clear focus and playful, expressive practice, discover the empowerment and joy of practising using the PlayPianoFluently model!
+The fact that a tiny minority of people possess a rare gift of being able to sound musically free and expressive using these passive models creates the mystique of musical talent or genius.
+It is common to think that rare, special musical talent is necessary in order to be musical, when in fact, if you love music, you are musical!
+Consequently, many people feel disempowered, even shut out, by a kind of elitism around learning music.
+But by finding the courage, discipline and willingness to give up current established models, it is possible to learn music as a means of fluent expression – a language we can all use to express our deepest feelings.
+With rigorous enquiry, clear focus and playful, expressive practice, you can discover the empowerment and joy of practising using the PlayPianoFluently model!